Our History

 1919

-Organize in March 1919 as Ellensburg Sportsmen Association with 75 charter members and dues of 50 cents per year.
+Organized in March 1919 as Ellensburg Sportsmen Association with 75 charter members and dues of 50 cents per year.
 President, Austin Miers and Secretary-Treasurer, J.H.
 Van Gusen.

 Other than our organizing documents, no other documents providing details of club work are available dated prior to 1944, presumably due to several clubhouse moves and subsequent shuffling of files between members, before securing a central storage location.
 Very regrettable.